ThomasB123/LivingRoom/README.md

+# Living Room WebGL Scene

+See `cg.assignment.2020.pdf` for details.

-Instructions on how to run the system and what external resources I have adopted
+## Instructions on how to run the system and what external resources I have adopted

 Ideas for furniture:
 4 chairs